-Pyrethrum helps to repel a whole host of insects and bugs, including: aphids, leafhoppers, spider mites, harlequin bugs and ticks.
+Whilst not specifically a mosquito repellent plant, pyrethrum helps to repel a whole host of other insects and bugs, including: aphids, leafhoppers, spider mites, harlequin bugs and ticks.

 Pyrethrum is best used as a ‘companion plant’ to protect other plants with its insect repellent properties.
 It is planted close to plants which are affected by the insects above.